 Moreover, the social protections as far as the guarantee of employment, retirement, and health care, which once were a condition of work in the state-owned enterprises, are effectively being suppressed.
 The money for education is being cut back, to which the growing level of illiteracy attests.

-In other words, as far as the population is concerned, China's growing encouragement of private enterprise and its increasing entanglement in the imperialist marketplace are pushing China backwards.
-While this slide backwards began before China signed the November agreement, the demands made in this agreement can only push China further backwards and make conditions for its population even worse.
+In other words, as far as the population is concerned, China’s growing encouragement of private enterprise and its increasing entanglement in the imperialist marketplace are pushing China backward.
+While this slide backward began before China signed the November agreement, the demands made in this agreement can only push China further backward and make conditions for its population even worse.
 Many of the points of the agreement, for example, call on China to reduce the protections accorded to its workers in the state-sector, and to open them up for foreign investment.

 These views are hardly unique to Hoffa.
 Almost across the board, union officials opposed the normalization of trade relations with China with such claims, even if they often dressed up their demands with a show of concern for the difficult conditions Chinese workers find themselves in.